atomicdata-dev/atomic-data-docs/src/schema/translations.md

 }
 ```

-Every single property used for Translation strings are instances of the Translation class.
+Every single value used for Translation strings is an instance of the Translation class.

 A translation string uses the [MDString](https://atomicdata.dev/datatypes/markdown) datatype, which means it allows Markdown syntax.